 - Sets 6-8 (work sets): 275 x 5 reps x 3 sets

 There is nothing magical about the specific numbers the athlete used other than the result the numbers produced.
 The athlete got some lighter work (sets 1-4) in to actually warm up tissues and he/she got some heavier work in (set 5) to prepare the nervous system for heavier weights.
 This warm-up should have produced a great session for the athlete.

 Using Percentages to Warm Up

-Another approach would be to use percentages of the intended work set for the day.
+Another specific warm up approach would be to use percentages of the intended work set for the day.
 This could look something like this:

 - Set 1: empty bar x 5-15 reps